goatshriek/stumpless/docs/examples/README.md

 # Stumpless Examples

 These examples demonstrate how to use features of the stumpless library.
 If you aren't sure where to get started, this is the right place!
-If you're totally unsure of where to start, take a look at the [basic](basic/README.md) example.
+If you're still not quite sure, take a look at the [basic](basic/README.md) example as a good starting place.

 If you want to actually compile and run the examples, you'll need to have the stumpless library available.
 If you don't want to install it on your system, you